Amanda Sillars

 • Stay calm and grounded.
 Reactive behaviour, arguing, or conflict only adds stress and pushes your child away.

 • Never guilt your child.
-Talking about what they “should have” done or their absence can deepen their shame and silence.
+Talking about what they should have done or their absence can deepen their shame and silence.

 • Respect the other parent’s role.
 Avoid criticising or blaming the other caregiver in front of your child, as this puts them in impossible loyalty binds.